lzlrd/lzlrd/README.md

 \> Linux System Administration, with experience for Arch Linux, Enterprise Linux, and Debian.

+\> Microcontrollers, with experience for the ESP32, RP2040, and RP2350.

-\> Nextcloud/ownCloud [Infinite Scale] Management, including setting up the hardware and software.
+\> Nextcloud/ownCloud [Infinite Scale] Management.

 \> Programming, with experience in C, C#, Java, JavaScript, and Python.